shahleon/cs510-homework-1/README.md

 ![license badge](https://img.shields.io/github/license/shahleon/cs510-homework-1)
 ![issues badge](https://img.shields.io/github/issues/shahleon/cs510-homework-1)

-# Group 34 Calculator
+# Group 34 com.Calculator

 Are you think kind of person who hates doing math in your head and always wants to double check your answer?
-If so, the Group 34 Calculator is perfect for you!
+If so, the Group 34 com.Calculator is perfect for you!
 Our simple calculator performs all the necessary basic functions of a calculator such as adding, subtracting, dividing, and multiplying.
-The Group 34 Calculator is written entirely in Java.
+The Group 34 com.Calculator is written entirely in Java.
 In the future we hope to add more functions to it and expand it past a basic calulator.

 ## Installation